p0rterB/YM-API/README.md

 If you find problems or want to suggest a new feature in the API itself create an [issue](https://github.com/p0rterB/YM-API/issues/new/choose)

-I don't plan to add anything to the application itself - it is an example of using the API
+I don't plan to add anything cardinal to the application itself - it is an example of using the API

 ## License